-o 1500-word essay on the topic below specified by the respective programs:
+- 1500-word essay on the topic specified below:

 "Describe and discuss a recent problem or challenge relating to separation of powers and checks and balances in your country in 300 to 500 words.
 In the rest of the essay, please reflect on this problem from a comparative constitutional perspective by explaining its origins, how similar issues emerge in other countries, and how such problems are resolved in national constitutions or constitutional case law.
 The essay should not exceed 1500 words in total (excluding footnotes)."

 NOTE: Late submission of required documents is not possible, and incomplete applications may lead to early stage rejection.

 The Legal Studies admissions examination is composed of the following:

 - Review of application packages

 - Online interview offered to selected applicants on the basis of their application package

-Candidates applying to the Comparative Constitutional Law Program should be familiar with the Constitution of the United States, and with the public law system of their country of residence and may find it useful to read Limiting Government by András Sajó, Central European University Press, 1999.
+Candidates applying to the Comparative Constitutional Law Program are expected to be familiar with the public law system of their own country and may find useful reading Andras Sajo - Renata Uitz, The Constitution of Freedom, An Introduction to Legal Constitutionalism (OUP, 2017).